Many Japanese dog breeds have similar traits, so people often can't tell them apart.

 Some countries consider them a dangerous breed, so anyone wishing to own them must obtain a special license to own and breed them.
 Their hair is short and light brown, red, or mottled.
 These dogs can weigh up to 100 kg.

 Also known as the Nippon Terrier, this dog breed is tough to find even in his home country.
 Some people believe that the Terriers appeared after they arrived via Dutch traders who had landed in Nagasaki.
 They quickly became pet favorites and became immensely popular there and in other ports, such as Yokohama.

 These dogs are tall and have white fur, almond eyes and black heads.
 In addition, they are cheerful and protective, and some people think they can react to their owners' facial expressions.

 Japanese Spitz Dog

 This is one of the most "graceful" dogs in Japan.
-In appearance, it is similar to the Pomeranian, Samoyed, and American Eskimo dogs.
+In appearance, he is similar to the Pomeranian, Samoyed, and American Eskimo dogs.
 However, the Spitz has a round and broad head, erect triangular ears, and long, all-white fur (excluding the face and legs).

 These dogs are usually medium in size and have small triangular ears.
 Their fur is long and hard and has two different coats of color.
-This breed is extremely loyal, brave, and can withstand extreme cold.
+This breed is extremely loyal, brave and can withstand extreme cold.
 In addition, they have a great sense of direction, can safely face a bear, and get along well with children.